ncatlab/nlab-content/pages/5/4/6/4/4645/content.md

 =--

-This is equivalence is natural in $X$, so that we obtain another smooth groupoid
+This equivalence is natural in $X$, so that we obtain another smooth groupoid

 $$
   \mathbf{B}G_{diff} : U \mapsto [CartSp^{op}, Grpd](\mathbf{P}_1(-), \mathbf{B}G)